hxinqc/garderie-Xin-Hani/README.md

 ### The backend is implemented by:

-Java, Spring Boot, IntelliJ IDEA, Database Connectivity (JDBC), SQL (DDL, DML), RESTful WebServices, MySQL, Postman API, Lucidchart
+Java, Spring Boot, Database Connectivity (JDBC), SQL (DDL, DML), RESTful WebServices

 ### For the Frontend we used:
 React.js, JavaScript, HTML, CSS

 ### The tools:
-IntelliJ IDEA, Postman API, Lucidchart
+IntelliJ IDEA, Postman API, Lucidchart, MySQL

 This project has been implemented with an agile approach and based on the MVC design pattern.